Kirk Penney: Skyforce and Spurs (2010)

 Following the conclusion of the 2009–10 NBL season, Penney returned to the United States, and on 24 March 2010, he was acquired by the Sioux Falls Skyforce of the NBA Development League.
 In just his second game for the Skyforce, he scored a game-high 31 points on 12-of-17 shooting from the field, adding four rebounds, three assists and a steal in 43 minutes of game time in a 113–104 win over the Springfield Armor.
 In the Skyforce's final game of the regular season, he scored 40 points in a win over the Bakersfield Jam.
 The Skyforce made it to the first round of the playoffs where they lost to the Tulsa 66ers 2–1 in the best-of-three series.
 In seven total games for the Skyforce, he averaged 22.7 points, 4.4 rebounds, 2.1 assists and 1.4 steals per game.

 On 28 September 2010, Penney signed with the San Antonio Spurs.
 However, he was later waived by the Spurs on 11 October after appearing in one preseason game and scoring 9 points.

 First NBL Championship (2010–11)

-On 26 October 2010, Penney returned to the New Zealand Breakers for the 2010–11 NBL season.
-For the first three games of the season, Leon Henry filled in for Penney, but upon his return, Henry was swiftly moved out of the 10-man roster.
-In 2010–11, Penney led the Breakers to their first NBL championship as they defeated the Cairns Taipans in the grand final series, 2–1.
-He was again named to the All-NBL first team after averaging 20.0 points, 4.0 rebounds and 2.3 assists per game.
+On 26 October 2010, Penney returned to the New Zealand Breakers for the rest of the 2010–11 NBL season.
+He helped the Breakers win their first NBL championship with a 2–1 grand final series win over the Cairns Taipans.
+In 29 games, he averaged 20.0 points, 4.0 rebounds and 2.3 assists per game.
+He was subsequently named to the All-NBL First Team for the fourth time.